Reconstructing almost all of a point set in $\mathbb{R}^d$ from randomly revealed pairwise distances: Acknowledgements

 \section{Acknowledgements}

-The research was mostly conducted while the first, the fourth and the fifth authors were students taking part in the University of Cambridge Summer Research in Mathematics (SRIM) programme, and were supervised by Prof Julian Sahasrabudhe.
-The authors would like to thank Prof Julian Sahasrabudhe for the many hours of helpful discussions.
+The research was mostly conducted while the first, the fourth and the fifth authors were students taking part in the University of Cambridge Summer Research in Mathematics (SRIM) programme, and were supervised by Julian Sahasrabudhe.
+The authors would like to thank Julian Sahasrabudhe for the many hours of helpful discussions, valuable comments on the manuscript and for suggesting the problem.

 The first and fourth authors were supported by the Trinity College Summer Studentship Scheme fund.
 The fifth author was supported by the Churchill College Summer Opportunities Bursary and the CMS Bursary.
 The second and third author are supported by EPSRC (Engineering and Physical Sciences Research Council): the second author's reference is EP/V52024X/1, the third author's reference is EP/T517847/1.
 The second author is also supported by the Department of Pure Mathematics and Mathematical Statistics of the University of Cambridge, and the third author is also supported by the Cambridge Commonwealth, European and International Trust.